-There are currently a total of 19 bus stops along Section 1, 10 inbound stop and nine outbound stops.
-Under the Proposed Scheme, there will be a total of 24 bus stops along Section 1 with 12 inbound and 12 outbound stops, five more than in the Do Minimum.
+There are currently a total of 19 bus stops along Section 1, 10 inbound and 9 outbound.
+Under the proposed Scheme, there will be a total of 24 bus stops along Section 1 with 12 inbound and 12 outbound stops, five more than in the Do Minimum.
 The layout of new bus stops is considered to better serve the existing and future catchment and be closer to existing and new pedestrian crossing facilities for improved convenience.